adamlaska/p2pb2b-api-docs/api-doc.md

 ### Orders history by market

 Query orders history.
-Note, only filled or partially filled and canceled orders are returning.
+Note, only filled or partially filled are returning.
 Only the transaction records in the past 3 month can be queried.

 ```